vdeksne/the-spice-web-scraping/README.md

    cd frontend
    ```

-2. Install dependencies:
+2. Install Node.js dependencies:

    ```bash
    npm install
    ```

-3. Run the development server:
+3. Start the development server:
    ```bash
    npm run dev
    ```

-The frontend will be running at http://localhost:5173

 ## Usage

-1. Open your browser and go to http://localhost:5173
+### Safrans Scraper

+1. Navigate to the Safrans scraper page
-2. Enter the website URL you want to scrape (e.g., https://www.garsvielas.lv)
+2. Enter a URL from safrans.lv (e.g., https://www.safrans.lv/garsvielas_/garsvielas_un_garsaugi)
+3. Click "Scrape Products"
+4. View the scraped products in the table
+5. Click "Download CSV" to export the data

+### Garsvielas Scraper

+1. Navigate to the Garsvielas scraper page
+2. Enter a URL from garsvielas.lv
-3. Click "Scrape Website" or press Enter
+3. Click "Scrape Products"
-4. The data will be automatically downloaded as a CSV file
+4. View the scraped products in the table
+5. Click "Download CSV" to export the data

+### Cikade Scraper

+1. Navigate to the Cikade scraper page
+2. Enter a URL from cikade.lv (default: https://cikade.lv/product-category/garsvielas/)
+3. Set the maximum number of products to scrape (optional)
+4. Click "Scrape Products"
+5. Watch the automated scraping process in the browser
+6. View the scraped products in the table
+7. Click "Download CSV" to export the data

+## Dependencies

+### Backend

+- Flask
+- Flask-CORS
+- BeautifulSoup4
+- Requests
+- Playwright

+### Frontend

+- Vue.js
+- Vue Router
+- Axios

+## Contributing

+1. Fork the repository
+2. Create a new branch for your feature
+3. Make your changes
+4. Submit a pull request

-## Note
+## License

-Make sure both the backend and frontend servers are running simultaneously for the application to work properly.
+This project is licensed under the MIT License - see the LICENSE file for details.

 # web-scraping